ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IGraphics3DDetailThreshold.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DDetailThreshold.enable_detail_threshold`
+              - Detail thresholds as an aid for improving performance when viewing in 3D.
+Using these thresholds, the viewer sees varying degrees of detail on the models and graphics in the 3D Graphics window, depending on the distance of the object from the viewer.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DDetailThreshold.all`
+              - The maximum viewing distance at which the finest detail in the model, label and vectors, attitude sphere, and geostationary box is displayed.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DDetailThreshold.model_label`
+              - The maximum viewing distance at which the coarsest detail in the model, label and vectors, attitude sphere, and geostationary box is displayed.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DDetailThreshold.marker_label`
+              - The maximum viewing distance at which a label and marker representing the object is visible.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DDetailThreshold.marker`
+              - The maximum viewing distance at which a marker representing the object is visible.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DDetailThreshold.point`
+              - The maximum viewing distance at which a point representing the object is visible.
+Uses Distance Dimension.

 Import detail